tybug/Osu-Reporter/README.md

 # Osu-Reporter
-A reddit bot to automate housekeeping tasks on r/osureport
+A reddit bot to automate housekeeping tasks on r/osureport.

+**A warning:** I am not proud of this code.
+It was one of the first things I wrote in python.
+It badly needs a rewrite but it "just works" right now and I haven't had time to rewrite it yet.

 ## Features
 * Flairs posts on submission based on title